deepskystacker/DSS/Installers/README.txt

 14. Bug fix: Register Settings dialogue was losing changes.

 15. Improve the Quality Chart FWHM plot by replacing FWHM more than three standard deviations above the median value with the median value before processing.
-This presents very bright stars from dominating the plot.
+This prevents very bright stars from dominating the plot.

 16. Major re-design of the "Processing" panel.
 The old controls have been removed and replaced with a control to perform an inverse hyperbolic sine stretch of the image with the ability to preview the changes.